MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Takes a mixed reality photo and creates a file on the device.

 Parameters
-* holo : capture holograms: true or false (defaults to false)
+* holo: capture holograms: true or false (defaults to false)
-* pv : capture PV camera: true or false (defaults to false)
+* pv: capture PV camera: true or false (defaults to false)
-* RenderFromCamera : (HoloLens 2 only) render from perspective of photo/video camera: true or false (defaults to true)
+* RenderFromCamera: (HoloLens 2 only) render from perspective of photo/video camera: true or false (defaults to true)

 **/api/holographic/mrc/settings (GET)**